Core Beliefs

 Baptism is a new birth in Christ.
 Baptism is a symbol of repentance and inner cleansing from sin.
 It is a mark of Christian discipleship.

-Through our faith in God, we believe in life after death and we look forward to that day
+Through our faith in God, we believe in life after death and we look forward to that day we can be with Jesus

-Apostles' Creed:
+Apostles' Creed

 I believe in God, the Father Almighty, maker of heaven and earth.
 And in Jesus Christ, His only Son, our Lord; who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, dead, and buried; the third day he rose from the dead; He ascended into heaven, and sitteth at the right hand of God the Father Almighty; from thence He shall come to judge the quick and the dead.
 I believe in the Holy Spirit, The holy catholic church, the communion of saints, the forgiveness of sins, the resurrection of the body and the life everlasting.
 Amen.